Xyza Diazen

-Xyza R. Diazen-Santos (born May 3, 1986) is a Filipina politician and teacher who served as a city councilor for Marikina's Second District from 2010 to 2019.
+Xyza R. Diazen-Santos (born May 3, 1986) is a Filipino politician and teacher who served as a member of the Marikina City Council for Marikina's second district from 2010 to 2019.

 Early life

-Diazen was born on May 3, 1986 in Marikina.
+Diazen was born on May 3, 1986, in Marikina.
 She is the daughter of Rogelio and Evelyn Diazen.
 After graduating from Parang High School, Diazen was elected as one of the Sangguniang Kabataan (SK) councilors of Marikina in the 2002 elections.
 While serving as SK councilor, she took up a degree in secondary education at the National Teachers College, wherein she was a MAPEH department officer and a dance troupe member.

-Political Career

-Parang Barangay Council
+Parang Barangay Council (2007–2010)

 In the 2007 elections, Diazen was elected as one of the Barangay councilors of Parang, Marikina.
 She served as Chairman of the Committee on Barangay Affairs and Committee on Education.